Safi-Bouziane/AWS-exercise/greenfield-project-java/README.md

 ## The Goal

 Deploy the application as a web service reachable from the internet.
+You need to run it on an EKS cluster.
-You can use all resources available on AWS, but **everything has to be provisioned through Infrastructure as Code**.
+**as much as possible has to be provisioned through Infrastructure as Code**.
 You can use CloudFormation, Terraform or a tool of your own choice.

-We will took at 4 pillars when reviewing the application
+We will look at 4 pillars when reviewing the application

 ### Operational Excellence